 Reducing Table scraps

-This is an obvious one, but it happens to the best of us.
-Sometimes those cute little jerks love the food we give them so much that they refuse to eat their own food.
+It is an obvious one, but it happens to the best of us.
+Sometimes those cute little jerks love the food we give them so much that they refuse to eat their food.
 If you notice that your pet isn’t eating their food, but seem gung-ho for yours, then you probably want to stop giving them all human food.
 If you have kids in your house, you may want to keep an eye on them as those stinkers love sneaking food to their fur buddies behind your back.

 Recommended for picky eaters.